EXPRESSCLUSTER/Milestone/Milestone Xprotect 2021 R1b Cluster Setup.md

    	```bat
 	> sqlcmd -S localhost -U <username> -P <password>
 	```
-2. Create a test database and table and inser a value to it
+2. Create a test database and table and insert a value to it
 	```bat
 	1> create database testdb
 	2> go